wavemotion-dave/A7800DS/README.md

 Frame Skipping can be OFF (show all frames), Moderate (Show 3/4 frames) or Agressive (only show 1/2 frames).
 The latter is only really needed for the DS-Lite/Phat where the faster DSi CPU isn't available.

-Don't touch the WSYNC and Cycle Stealing options unless you understand them... and most people don't :)
+Don't touch the DMA Cycle Adjustment unless you understand them... and most people don't :)

 Press START to save off your configuration - if you made changes you should re-load the game to ensure all settings are applied.